2020 Calabasas helicopter crash: Basketball

 The NBA later postponed the Los Angeles Lakers' game against the Los Angeles Clippers that had been scheduled for January 28, two days after the accident.
 The game was made up on July 30, the second game of the NBA's return from their suspension caused by the COVID-19 pandemic in North America.
 It was originally planned to be made up on April 9, but was postponed again due to the suspension.
 The game ended in a Lakers 103–101 comeback victory.
-On January 30, the first game after the crash was played at Staples Center between the Clippers and the Sacramento Kings, the Clippers honored Bryant before the game, by having Paul George narrate a video tribute to Bryant.
-The Clippers also uncovered Kobe's 8 and 24 retired jerseys as part of the tribute.
-Usually, the Clippers hide all of the Lakers' retired numbers and championship banners during their home games.
-The next day, the Lakers played their first game after the crash against the Portland Trail Blazers.
-Ahead of the match, Lakers paid tribute to Bryant and all who lost their lives in the crash with a ceremony held just before tip off, with Usher singing "Amazing Grace" and Boyz II Men, who performed at the Grammys 5 days prior to the Lakers' first game since the crash, singing the National Anthem, while Wiz Khalifa and Charlie Puth reunited to perform their hit "See You Again" at halftime.
-James also delivered a speech to the crowd before the game, and every starter in the Lakers starting lineup was announced with Bryant's name.
-The Lakers also wore a patch with Kobe's initials for the rest of the season.
-The Lakers home court also paid tribute to Kobe by placing "KB" logos on the back ends of the court, and Kobe's numbers on the sidelines, with his #8 near the Lakers bench, and his #24 near the visiting team's bench.
+On January 30, the first game after the crash was played at Staples Center between the Clippers and the Sacramento Kings, the Clippers honored Bryant before the game by having Paul George, a Los Angeles county native, narrate a video tribute.
+The Clippers, who play in the same arena as the Lakers but cover up their rivals' banners when they are the designated home team, uncovered Bryant's 8 and 24 retired jersey banners as part of the tribute.
+The following day, the Lakers played their first game after the crash against the Portland Trail Blazers.
+Ahead of the match, the franchise paid tribute to Bryant and all who lost their lives in the crash with a pre-game ceremony.
+Performers included Usher, who sang "Amazing Grace" and Boyz II Men, who sang the National Anthem.
+James delivered a speech to the crowd in Bryant's memory and every player in the Lakers' starting lineup was announced with Bryant's name.
+At halftime, Wiz Khalifa and Charlie Puth reunited to perform their hit "See You Again".

+The Lakers went on to wear a patch with Bryant's initials for the rest of the season and added the initials to the back ends of their home court surface.
+Bryant's jersey numbers were added to the court sidelines, with his #8 near the Lakers bench, and his #24 near the visiting team's bench.
 The game was the second-most watched game in ESPN history, averaging 4.41 million viewers.

 On February 15, commissioner Adam Silver announced that the NBA All-Star Game MVP Award would be renamed to the NBA All-Star Game Kobe Bryant Most Valuable Player in honor of Bryant.
 Also, in the 2020 NBA All-Star Game on February 16, each player on Team Giannis wore the jersey number 24, in honor of Kobe, while each player on Team LeBron wore the jersey number 2, in honor of Gianna.